-Put the bike in lowest gear with the footslider in most backward position.

-Hook out the hook of the return shock cord out of the Snek and attach it somewhere on the frame near the rear dropout.
-Now lift the rear wheel up and let the footslider roll to its most forward position.
-Now unwind the propulsion cable from the Snek completely.
-Now take your rear wheel out and replace the inner tube.
-Pump up the tire before you putt it back in the frame;

-Roll on the propulsion cable on the Snek all the way.
-You need a bit of force as you are pulling out the bungee in this way, now hook in the bungee on the Snek, check that the knot of the bungee is in upright position and you are ready to ride again.
+- Put the bike in lowest gear with the footslider in most backward position. - Hook out the hook of the return shock cord out of the Snek and attach it somewhere on the frame near the rear dropout. - Lift the rear wheel up and let the footslider roll to its most forward position. - Unwind the propulsion cable from the Snek completely. - Take your rear wheel out and replace the inner tube.
+Pump up the tire before you put it back in the frame. - Roll on the propulsion cable on the Snek all the way. - You need a bit of force as you are pulling out the bungee in this way, hook in the bungee on the Snek, check that the knot of the bungee is in upright position and you are ready to ride again.